-You would like to network with your customers, business partners or users on one platform, but still remain master of your data?
-No problem - with so-called Membership- or CommunityPlugins you can make your WordPress site to a social network in the twinkling of an eye!
-Johannes Mairhofer introduces you to the Plugin BuddyPress and shows you step by step how to set it up correctly.
+You want to network with your customers, business partners or users on a platform, but want to keep control of your data?
+No problem - with so-called Membership- or Community-Plugins you can turn your WordPress website into a social network in no time!
+Johannes Mairhofer introduces you to Plugin BuddyPress and shows you step by step how to set it up correctly.

 What is BuddyPress?

-BuddyPress comes with so many possibilities that as preparation BEFORE the installation and as configuration AFTER the installation some steps are necessary.
-Furthermore I would like to recommend you to think about some things before, because a change is almost always possible afterwards, but for several reasons not recommended.
+BuddyPress comes with so many options that some steps are necessary as preparation BEFORE the installation and as configuration AFTER the installation.
+Also, I would like to recommend you to think about it beforehand, because a change is almost always possible afterwards, but for several reasons not recommended.

-In the following I will show you some of the basics of BuddyPress, go into the possibilities, but also want to show you the legal risks and limits of BuddyPress.
-After this step-by-step guide you should be able to make a simple community out of your WordPress system and connect with your friends, a sports club or other smaller communities.
+In the following I will show you some of the basics of BuddyPress, go into the possibilities, but also point out the legal risks and limits of BuddyPress.
+After this step by step guide you should be able to create a simple community out of your WordPress system and network with your friends, a sports club or other smaller communities.

 WordPress installation and preparations